3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 >
 > Don't be afraid, don't fall

-After the very sombre start, the synth and funky bassline of Complicated was fairly jarring on first listen.
+After the very sombre start, the synth and funky bassline (shout out to [MonoNeon](https://soundcloud.com/polyneon)) of Complicated was fairly jarring on first listen.
 After going back through for a second time, it really just seemed to make sense.
 The lyrics are very dour which contrasts beautifully with the rather upbeat and playful instrumental.
 Many songs use this tactic like a trojan horse to insert some meaning into poppy songs, because they probably wouldn't top the Billboard 200 if the instrumentals matched the lyrics.
 (See [_Hey Ya_ by Outkast](https://youtu.be/6DyPtvxln2c)).
 A recent example is in the Purple Mountains